Formal Feature Interpretation of Hybrid Systems: Method-1: Feature Transformations

-The product construction of the {HA} $\cal H$ and the feature automaton, $M_F$ yields a special type of automaton as defined below. {In the classical product construction, non-determinism present in the component automata may carry forward into the product.
-In order to enforce predictable semantics, preventing unintended associations to yield matches for a feature, we introduce the notion of first-match region semantics.
+The product construction of the {HA} $\mathcal{H}$ and the FA $M_F$ yields a special type of automaton.
+In the classical product construction, non-determinism present in the component automata carries over to the product.
+The more traditional product construction, defined in~\cite{Costa16}, is conservative and reports unintentional matches, while at times missing matches that were otherwise intended.
+It is thus not complete.
+In this article a non-standard product is defined that has clearer semantics for matches than that described in earlier work.
+To accomplish this, we introduce the notion of first-match region semantics.